Amourspirit/lum-codex-templates/Readme.md

     <<ENDEACH>>
     <<ENDFOR>>

-  Each element is split using the specified delimiter, and individual segments are accessed via `<<PART:N>>`.
+  Each element is split using the specified delimiter, and individual segments are accessed via `<<PART:N>>`.templates_bloc

   These blocks are:
     - ✅ Markdown-safe
     - ✅ Upload-compatible with ChatGPT
+  - SCROLL-TEMPLATE-UPLOAD-[VER].md

+force_invalidate_previous: true
     - ✅ Post-processable into Jinja2 or other rendering engines
     - ✅ Supported by the Codex Template Enforcement Protocol